-This position is located in Smithsonian Folkways Recordings, a division of the Center for Folklife and Cultural Heritage.
+This position is located at Smithsonian Folkways Recordings, a division of the Center for Folklife and Cultural Heritage.
 The division is responsible for the production, manufacturing, marketing, sale and dissemination of high-quality audio and video recordings, directed at scholars, communities, and the general public, delivered through commercial distribution agents as well as directly from the CFCH offices.
-It is also responsible for making available to the public a large number of historic recordings represented in the record labels acquired by the CFCH in addition to Smithsonian Folkways Recordings, disseminated by mail order in the form of custom-made CDs, via digital delivery from Smithsonian Folkways Recordings and outside commercial digital distribution agents, and through licensing agreements with other publishers.
+It is also responsible for making available to the public a large number of historic recordings represented in the record labels acquired by Smithsonian Folkways Recordings, disseminated by mail order in the form of custom-made CDs, via digital delivery from Smithsonian Folkways Recordings and outside commercial digital distribution agents, and through licensing agreements with other publishers.

 Major Areas of Responsibility include:

-- Develops purchase orders in both ERP and NetSuite (Folkways financial system) with manufacturing facilities in advance in order to ensure timely manufacture and reorders of paper and finished product, warehousing of stock, and shipments to national and international distributors
+- Develops purchase orders in both ERP (Enterprise Resource Planning software) and NetSuite (Folkways financial and inventory systems) with manufacturing facilities in advance in order to ensure timely manufacture and reorders of paper and finished product, warehousing of stock, and shipments to national and international distributors

 - Keeps accurate records for manufacturing and shipments;